Pomax/BezierInfo-2/components/sections/explanation/content.en-GB.md

 \end{aligned}
 \]

 Notice that 2 is the same as 1+1, and 3 is 2+1 and 1+2, and 6 is 3+3...
-As you can see, each time we go up a dimension, we simply start and end with 1, and everything in between is just "the two numbers above it, added together".
+As you can see, each time we go up a dimension, we simply start and end with 1, and everything in between is just "the two numbers above it, added together", giving us a simple number sequence known as [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).
 Now <i>that's</i> easy to remember.

 There's an equally simple way to figure out how the polynomial terms work: if we rename <i>(1-t)</i> to <i>a</i> and <i>t</i> to <i>b</i>, and remove the weights for a moment, we get this: